-- 4.1.1.8 With the entry into force of the ABM Rules, the TSO shall develop a prequalification process and shall make publicly available the details of the prequalification process. - 4.1.1.9 TSO has the right to interrupt the Prequalification Tests at any moment if it jeopardizes Transmission Grid or any Distribution Grid security.
-In the case the TSO decides to interrupt the Prequalification Test, the TSO shall inform the BSP of a new Prequalification date upon the system security has been stabilized. - 4.1.1.10 TSO has the right to reject Capacity Bids that are not in line with the rules and obligations set forth by the TSO in this ABM rules and in accordance to the terms and conditions set forth in the BSP Agreement. - 4.1.1.11 In case of observation of a behaviour that might prejudice the Market Rules and/or fair competition between parties, and after consultation with ERE and the Competition Authority, the TSO reserves the right to exclude BSP from future procurements.
+- 4.1.1.8 With the effectiveness of the Albanian Electricity Balancing Rules, the TSO shall develop a prequalification process and shall make publicly available the details of the prequalification process. - 4.1.1.9 The TSO has the right to interrupt the Prequalification Tests at any moment if it jeopardizes Transmission Grid or any Distribution Grid security.
+In the case the TSO decides to interrupt the Prequalification Test, the TSO shall inform the BSP of a new Prequalification date upon the system security has been stabilized. - 4.1.1.10 The TSO has the right to object the Capacity Bids that are not in conformity with the rules and obligations set forth by the TSO in this ABM rules and in accordance to the terms and conditions set forth in the BSP Agreement. - 4.1.1.11 In case of observation of a behavior that might prejudice Market Rules and/or fair competition between parties, and after consultation with ERE, the TSO reserves the right to exclude the BSP from future procurements.

-4.1.2 Balancing Service Provider
+4.1.2 The Balancing Service Provider

-- 4.1.2.1 The BSP is the market participant with reserve providing units able to provide balancing services to the TSO. - 4.1.2.2 A potential BSP (also called as BSP candidate) shall submit a formal application to the TSO together with the required information of the potential balancing reserve providing technical units.
+- 4.1.2.1 BSPs are market participant with reserve-providing units able to provide balancing services to the TSO. - 4.1.2.2 A potential BSP (also called as BSP candidate) shall submit a formal application to the TSO together with the required information of the potential balancing reserve providing technical units.
 Within 8 weeks from receipt of the application, the TSO shall confirm whether the application is complete.
 Where the TSO considers that the application is incomplete, the candidate BSP shall submit the additional required information within 4 weeks from receipt of the request for additional information.
 Where the BSP candidate does not supply the requested information within that deadline, the application shall be deemed withdrawn.
-Within 3 months from confirmation that the application is complete, the TSO shall evaluate the information provided and decide whether the potential Reserve Power providing units meet the criteria for a prequalification. - 4.1.2.3 TSO shall verify in a BSP prequalification the legal, information-technical, communicational, organizational, and financial capability of the BSP.
-One important criteria for the self-dispatch approach is that the BSP has to have a contract with a BRP with full recognition, and the balancing energy delivery is assigned to a BRP portfolio.
-The candidate BSP shall pass an administrative communication test that includes all types of information exchanges between the BSP and the TSO, including the messages for bidding, for acceptance, for handshaking, for settlement. and to prove its financial robustness.
+Within 3 months from confirmation that the application is complete, the TSO shall evaluate the information provided and decide whether the potential Reserve Power providing units meet the criteria for a prequalification1 - 4.1.2.3 TSO shall verify in a BSP prequalification the BSP capacity to comply the legal, information-technical, communicational, organizational, and financial requirements.
+One important criterion in the self-dispatch approach is that the BSP has to have a contract with a BRP with full recognition, and the balancing energy delivery is assigned to a BRP portfolio.
+The candidate BSP shall pass an administrative communication test that includes all types of information exchanges between the BSP and the TSO, including the messages for bidding, for acceptance, for exchange of standardized signals through the equipment in the computer network to control the transfer of the data for the settlement and to evidence its financial stability. - 4.1.2.4 The TSO shall check the generating sources portfolio of the BSP whether the BSP can theoretically provide the balancing capacity for a specific product over an entire contracting period as it is stated in the application.
+The prequalified BSP will get a BSP designation.